Entering the Rondout Creek from the Hudson River

 Call on channel 16 and we will switch you to a working frequency or call us at (845) 331-6940.

-The creek continues on for another mile and a half through areas of marinas, an operating ship repair / drydock and an abandoned stone quarry.
+The creek continues on for another mile and a half through areas of marinas, an operating ship repair and drydock, and an abandoned stone quarry.
 It ends at the waterfalls where once stood a lock connecting the upper Rondout Creek to Pennsylvania coal country.

 There are a few channel markers as you progress in to the creek, but it would be prudent to get some local advice before you venture all the way up as there are some very shallow areas that you need to avoid.